 This course is designed for agency attorneys and FOIA professionals and focuses on the issues that arise when FOIA requests become the subject of litigation.
 This seminar will provide guidance on successful litigation strategy and will address in detail the preparation of Vaughn Indices and declarations.

-This training is open to federal government employees only and registration is required.
-To register for the training, please e-mail your name to OIP’s Training Officer, Bertina Adams Cleveland, at DOJ.OIP.FOIA@usdoj.gov.
-In the subject line, please specify the name of the course and the date you wish to attend the training.
-If you have any questions, please contact Ms. Adams at (202) 514-1010.
+Training is open to federal government employees only and registration is required.
+To register for any of the training seminars listed above, please e-mail your name to OIP's Training Officer at DOJ.OIP.FOIA@usdoj.gov.
+In the subject line of your e-mail, please specify the name of the course and the date you wish to attend the training.
+If you have any questions, please contact OIP's Training Officer at (202) 514-FOIA (3642).

 President Obama’s and Attorney General Holder’s FOIA Memoranda